Skip to main content

 Transaction views

-The project transactions list has five available views and each view displays different details of the same transactions.
-Different actions can also be performed depending on the selected view.
+The project transactions list has five available views, Default, WIP, Invoiced, Written Off, and Unearned Income.
+Each view displays different details of the same transactions, and different actions can be performed depending on the selected view.

-You can change the view of the Transaction list, by clicking on the 'View: Default' icon at the top right of the screen and then selecting the preferred view from the drop down menu.
+You can change the view of the Transaction list, by clicking on the 'View' icon at the top right of the screen and then selecting the preferred view from the dropdown menu.
+It will show the name of the currently selected view.

 Default